Strategies

 Neha Bhuchar

-Mastering Amazon’s bid system is one of the ways to help Amazon sellers maintain their ad spends and ACOS on Amazon.
+Mastering Amazon’s bid system is one of the ways to help Amazon sellers maintain their ad spends and ACoS on Amazon.
 By combining the right techniques under the right circumstances, you can dominate your competition, attracting their customers to your products in a flash.

 Whether you are a newbie or an experienced seller or an agency, by the end of this post, you will understand:

-How to calculate bid from target ACOS (including bid modifiers)
+How to calculate bid from target ACoS (including bid modifiers)

-If you are specifically looking to use dayparting strategies to lower ACOS, here’s a dayparting framework for Amazon PPC to boost ad visibility.
+If you are specifically looking to use dayparting strategies to lower ACoS, here’s a dayparting framework for Amazon PPC to boost ad visibility.

+Before Amazon bidding strategy, let’s understand bidding on Amazon.
 Amazon has millions of advertisers who want to show their ads to customers to make them buy their products.
 At such a scale, having different pricing for different sellers is impossible.
 So, Amazon devised an advertising system based on auctions.

 In this system, brands and sellers bid on keywords.
 Once the keyword that the advertiser bids on matches with the search term that the customer searches for, the bidding algorithm comes into play.
 The system pits all advertisers against each other in a real-time bidding algorithm.
 The higher the bid, the higher your chances of showing your ad to your potential customers.